 - 1/4 teaspoon ground cloves

-- 1 teaspoon ground mustard ~ 2 teaspoon djion mustard
+- 1 teaspoon ground mustard ~ Or 2 teaspoon djion mustard

 - 1/4 teaspoon ground black pepper

-- 2 tablespoon garlic ~ Pureéd or finely minced
+- 2 tablespoons garlic ~ Pureéd or finely minced

 - 1 tablespoon ginger ~ 2-inches garlic pureéd or grated